ShaquitaP/TriviaGame/README.md

 # TriviaGame
-java trivia game for class
+java trivia game for class.
+This consists of a Trivia Game and Question class as well as a tester class named PlayTriviaGame. <3